BushelScript/help/website/docs/ref/specifiers.md

 ## Relations

-_Relations_ relate items to each other, connecting them through an item graph somewhat analogous to a [relational database](https://en.wikipedia.org/wiki/Relational_database).
+_Relations_ relate items to each other, connecting them through an item graph.

-Relations are not themselves syntactic elements, but exist at runtime between items and are described by specifiers.
+Relations are not themselves syntactic elements, but exist at runtime between items, and are described by specifiers.

+There are two types of relations: [_element relations_](#element-relations) and [_property relations_](#property-relations).

 ## [Chaining](/docs/ref/grammar#specifier)